CHANGE: Improving Access to Education in Ethiopia for Most Marginalized Girls Project

 Key Information

-The project is a consortium project, led by PIN and financed by FCDO.
-One of the consortium members, Welthungerhilfe, in partnership with Friendship Support Association, is implementing the project in Afar Region, Aysaita and Afambo Woredas.
+This is a consortium project, led by PIN and financed by FCDO.
+One of the consortium members, Welthungerhilfe, in partnership with Friendship Support Association, is implementing the project in Afar Region, Aysaita, and Afambo Woredas.
 The project will address 4500 out-of-school girls in 4 cohorts.
 Currently, 542 girls are enrolled.

 Lead Implementing Organization(s)